top of page

 Lisa Askins

-What does it actually take to bring a high-risk tool like AI into complex systems?
+What does it actually take to bring a high-risk capability like AI into complex systems?

 AI isn’t something you can just buy and plug in.